So, you sit down to pick a first dance song and…. blank

 What if it’s too cheesy?

-No doubt, these questions may have crossed your mind when trying to pick the perfect song?
+It's very likely that these questions have crossed your mind when trying to pick the perfect song.

 Never fear, Lazy Marmalade are here!

 Photo by Victoria Amrose Photography

 Our song …

 Lots of couples have ‘a song’.
 Usually, this is a song that has been present throughout most of their relationship.
 It may have been playing as they have shared a special moment or it throws them back to the first time they met.